NeerajNegi/faculty-feedback-portal/README.md

 3. Can view previous posted feedbacks.

 ## Faculty App
+1. Faculty can login/signup
-1. Faculty can view the feedback posted by student.
+2. Faculty can view the feedback posted by student.

 ## Admin App
+1. Admin can login/signup
-1. Admin dashboard contains list of students, faculty and Feedbacks.
+2. Admin dashboard contains list of students, faculty and Feedbacks.

 ## How to run?
 1. Clone the repository